In This Article

 Rates of needle sharing among injecting drug users have declined during the 21st Century, leading to a decrease in viral infections from this transmission method.

 However, several viral infectious diseases are still transmitted between IV drug users, including hepatitis C (HCV), hepatitis B (HBV), and HIV/AIDS.

-While the HIV infection rate has steadily dropped, hepatitis C remains a high-risk viral pathogen with a prevalence rate still nearly 20 percent.
+While the HIV infection rate has steadily dropped, hepatitis C remains a high-risk viral pathogen with a prevalence rate of still nearly 20 percent.